-With current work from home and restrictions in place, it is important that create structure for our lockdown days to be a success.
-It is very easy at the moment to lose a bit of life-balance and that is perfectly understandable.
+It is very easy at the moment to lose life-balance and that is perfectly understandable.
 It is however, the creation of balance and structure that will see us through these challenging times in good health.

-A common obstacle that we all face from time to time is our time management.
+A common obstacle that we all face in one way or another is our time management.
 Great time management allows us to get the most out of our day and feel like we have balance with work, family, social and hobbies.

 How do we create structure at home in lockdown and avoid the feeling of our days “blending into one”?